-TCEQ completed an assessment of your source water and results indicate that some of our sources are susceptible to certain contaminants.
-The sampling requirements for your water system is based on this susceptibility and previous sample data.
-Any detections of these contaminants will be found in this Consumer Confidence Report.
-For more information on source water assessments and protection efforts at our system contact:
+The TCEQ completed an assessment of your source water and results indicate that some or your sources are susceptible to certain contaminants.
+The sampling requirements for your water system are based on this susceptibility and previous sample data.
+Any detections of these contaminants may be found in this consumer Confidence Report.
+For more information on source water assessments and protection efforts at our system, please contact our system.